Anomalous Dynamical Scaling at Topological Quantum Criticality: Additional numerical data for the anomalous dynamics at topologically distinct QCPs in spin and free-fermion models.

 \emph{\textbf{Brief review of the Creutz ladder model.}}---The Creutz ladder model, originally introduced by Creutz~\cite{Creutz1999PRL}, describes spinless fermions moving on a two-leg ladder and is governed by the Hamiltonian

-where $a_l$ ($b_l$) annihilates a fermion on the upper (lower) leg at rung $l$.
+where $a_l$ ($b_l$) annihilates a fermion on the upper (lower) leg at rung $l$~\cite{Creutz1999PRL}.
 The horizontal hopping amplitude is $K_1$, the diagonal hopping is $K_2$, and $M$ denotes the vertical coupling; all parameters are taken to be positive.
-Following Ref.~\cite{Barankov2008PRL}, we set $K_1=K_2\equiv K$ and $M=0$ in the following.
+Following Ref.~\cite{Bermudez2009PRL}, we set $K_1 = K_2 \equiv K $ and $M = 0 $ in the subsequent analysis.

 An external perpendicular magnetic field introduces a flux $\theta\in[-\pi/2,\pi/2]$ per plaquette, giving rise to quantum interference that confines fermions to the ladder edges and produces topological edge states.
 For weak vertical coupling, $M<K$, the system undergoes a continuous quantum phase transition at $\theta_c=0$, characterized by the equilibrium critical exponents $\nu=z=1$.
 In the following, we investigate the quench dynamics of the edge states in both clean and disordered settings.